pleistra/Paul-Leistra-Portfolio/README.md

 BigQuery was used to clean the data:
 1. Each Ontario course has a unique Course Code.
 INNER JOIN was used to get the data table that includes course codes and enrolment data for each year from 2015-16 to 2021-22.
 2. Courses with an enrolment of fewer than 10 students were recorded as "<10".
-Each of these entries were
+Each of these entries were assigned a value of 10.
 3. Only data from senior classes was of interest for our school.
 A DISTINCT query on the “grade” column was used to determine if there were any unusual values in the grade column.
 There were not, so a WHERE query was used to retain only senior-level classes.
 4. The table was a wide table; I changed it to a long table.
 5. The first letter of each course code indicates the department of that course (eg: ADA1O is a course in the Arts department).
 A "department" column was engineered using CASE statements along with SUBSTR (course_code,1,1).